Dtlvoigt/Equipment-Database-Populator-5E/README.md

 ### Searching for magic items and their variants

-### Searching for pack items and the contents they contain
+### Searching for pack items and the equipment they contain

 ## Differences from the API Database
 - Magic and non-magic items are combined into a single table